ActianCorp/integration-platform-docs/docs/zeenea-access-requests.md

 So far, access requests are enabled but not activated on any item yet.

-## Activating access requests on an item
+## Activating Access Requests on an Item

 When access requests are enabled for an item type, you can activate the feature from an item details page by toggling the "Activate data access requests" button.
 You must have write permissions on the item to activate data access requests.

 You can also deactivate the feature instantly by toggling the button again.